Lion spotted in Gabon for first time in 20 years

 "I couldn't believe it.
 As soon as I could, I went there to set up more cameras," he told Reuters by phone from Libreville, adding that a new study was being launched in the hope of finding more of the big cats.

-Lions are known to live a few hundred kilometres (miles) away in Democratic Republic of Congo and Henschel said the animal could have swum across the Congo river, one of the world's largest, and travelled over to Gabon's savannah.
+Lions are known to live a few hundred kilometers (miles) away in Democratic Republic of Congo and Henschel said the animal could have swum across the Congo river, one of the world's largest, and traveled over to Gabon's savannah.

 Male lions are often solitary roamers and can travel long distances in search of a mate.